oroinc/platform/src/Oro/Bundle/AttachmentBundle/Resources/doc/api/attachment.md

 #### get_subresource

-Retrieve the record of a user who is the owner of a specific attachment record.
+Retrieve a record of a user who is the owner of a specific attachment record.

 #### get_relationship